Acacia ommatosperma: Taxonomy

 The species was first formally described by the botanist Leslie Pedley in 1987 as Racosperma ommatospermum.
 It was transferred to genus Acacia in 1990 as Acacia ommatosperma.

 Distribution

 The shrub has a limited range in far north Queensland on the Cape York Peninsula around Weipa where it grows in gravelly ironstone soils.

+Conservation status

+Acacia ommatosperma is listed as near threatened under the Queensland Nature Conservation Act 1992.